Buying your first home can be tedious and overwhelming.

 Most mortgages have a 30 or 15-year term.
 The latter will cost you more per month, but you’ll save a load of cash on interest.

-This is one of the more time-consuming parts of the entire mortgage process.
-The good news you don’t have to settle for the first offer that comes your way out of fear that your credit score will take a hit.
+This is one of the more time-consuming parts of the entire mortgage process for a first-time home buyer.
+The good news is you don’t have to settle for the first offer that comes your way out of fear that your credit score will take a hit.

 “FICO Scores ignore [mortgage] inquiries made in the 30 days prior to scoring,” according to myFICO.
 So, you won’t be penalized for multiple inquiries.

 So, start by researching lenders that you may be interested in working with.
 You could also solicit the help of a mortgage broker if you’re strapped for time or want someone to do the legwork for you.

 Once you’ve settled on a few lenders, be prepared to provide the following to get pre-approved: